GFynbo/100DaysofCode/Round1.md

 Update the checkbox for receiving emails on the profile so that the user can more easily change or update their choice.
 ***
 *Slow progress, more tomorrow*

+## Day 72 - February 20th, 2018
+Started the Mozilla tutorial for Node and Express so I can get a better understanding of Mongo and Node and JS in general.
+On part 3.
+***
+*Good progress, more tomorrow*